 The park offers a variety of boating activities, splendid riverfront views and a tranquil setting for relaxation, bird-watching and environmental education.
 It includes a boat ramp, docks, paddling and rowing launch points, a 17-slip marina, a scenic promenade with picnic tables, and paths lined by native plants.

 The docks serve as the launch point for the NJSEA’s highly popular pontoon boat cruises.
-The two-hour tours run from late May through September and are led by experienced NJSEA guides who explain the region’s history and point out the area’s flora and fauna along the way.
+The two-hour tours run from June through September and are led by NJSEA guides who explain the region’s history and point out the area’s flora and fauna along the way.
 Download our Hackensack River Boating and Paddle Guide above to view maps of what you’ll see.
 Read more about Pontoon Boat tours.

 Guided canoe tours are also offered.
 The trips launch from various locations throughout the Meadowlands and focus on the region’s saltwater marshes.
 Read more about Canoe tours.